joawesome/Robust-Powershell-Windows-Driver-Updater/README.md

 * let the update run and reboot if needed

 ## Known issues
-* Sometimes a whole bunch of updates will fail.
-Re-run script to get all mising/ failed updates.
+* Sometimes a whole bunch of updates will appear to fail.
+Re-run script to get all mising/failed updates.

 ### To-dos for future revisions
 * Detect failures and retry installation
-* Allow an option that reboots computer automatically instead of waiting for user najn'
+* Allow an option that reboots computer automatically instead of waiting for user input